 In 1994, the World Health Organization deemed probiotics to be the next-most important immune defense system when commonly prescribed antibiotics are rendered useless by antibiotic resistance.
-The gastrointestinal tract, the body's primary immune organ with 70-80% of the body's immune cells are located in the gastrointestinal tract.
+The gastrointestinal tract is the body’s primary immune organ – 70-80% of the body’s immune cells are located there.
 The immune system ensures an appropriate response to non-harmful components such as food and harmful components such as certain viruses.

-Probiotics need to be consumed at least a few times a week, preferably daily, on a regular basis to maintain their effect on the intestinal micro-ecology.
+Probiotics need to be consumed on regular basis, at least a few times a week and preferably daily, to maintain their effect on the intestinal micro-ecology.
 For instance, levels of bifidobacteria in the colon have been reported to decline with age 55 and lactobacilli concentrations may be negatively influenced by stress.
 Preliminary research has shown that supplementing the diet with several probiotic species can restore levels of important immune system markers comparable to levels in younger controls, and that probiotics may counteract stress-induced changes in intestinal barrier function.

 The intestinal tract must be in good order and with a healthy balance of beneficial bacteria to maintain a healthy immune response.
 Research shows that the relationship between gut flora and a healthy immune system is not just an arbitrary co-existence, but is in fact a mutually beneficial, synergistic relationship.